Vishal-Modi1/rag-Q-A-application/README.md

 ````
 ## 🔐 Environment Variables

-Create a `.env` file in the project root with the following keys and add actual values
+Update a `.env` file in the project root with the following keys and add actual values

 ```env
 LANGCHAIN_API_KEY=""